 This rugged coast of little coves and jagged headlands has been the graveyard of many ships.
 Local legends, expansive views and the three miles of sand at Watergate Bay are real highlights.

-Leaving the busy holiday town of Newquay behind you immediately find yourself on the famous Fistral Beach.
-Look out for the prolific wildflowers on West Pentire Headland and the colonies of kittiwakes and waders.
+Leaving the busy town of Newquay behind you immediately find yourself on the famous surfing beach of Fistral.
+Then look out for the prolific wildflowers on West Pentire Headland and the colonies of kittiwakes and waders.